AJarombek/global-jenkins-jobs/bootstrap/single-seed-job/README.md

 ### Overview

 This directory contains a Jenkins Job DSL Script which generates a freestyle seed job for a single job.
+This seed job is created when the server first boots up.

 ### Files